-Please make you meet our qualifications, including appropriate bushcraft skills.
+Please make you meet our qualifications, including appropriate wilderness skills.

 Also, consider our seasonal camp positions.